Linear park: Asia

-In Singapore, wild growth and shrubbery that's taken over a former KTM rail line has been encouraged and maintained through public opinion.
-Convincing the Singaporean government of the land's value, the citizens of Singapore were able to turn a neglected KTM railway in to a linear park that now runs 10 km(6.21 mi) long and offers unique perspectives into Singaporean wildlife.
+In Singapore, the wild growth and shrubbery that took over a former KTM rail line has been encouraged and maintained through public opinion.
+Convincing the government of its amenity value, the citizens of Singapore were able to turn a neglected KTM railway in to a rail trail that now runs 10 km long and offers unique perspectives into Singaporean wildlife.
 Rail Corridor differs from the typical linear park in a way that promotes and integrates the biodiversity and ecosystem throughout—covering 93 different species—while serving as an excellent outdoor trail to get active in.